-This is a very common way of converting organic matter into energy.
-Burning stuff like wood, waste and other plant matter releases stored chemical energy in the form of heat, which can be used to turn shafts to produce electricity.
-Let's see this simple illustration of how biomass is used to generate electricity.
+This is a common way of converting organic matter into energy.
+Burning stuff like a wood, waste, and other plant matter releases stored chemical energy in the form of heat, which can be used to turn shafts to produce electricity.
+Let’s see this simple illustration of how biomass is used to generate electricity.

-2. This is burned to heat water in a boiler to release heat energy (steam).
+2. This is burned (combustion) to heat water in a boiler to release heat energy (steam).

-3. The energy/power from the steam is directed to turbines with pipes
+3. The steam from the boiler is directed to turn turbines.

 5. The charged magnetic fields produce electricity, which is sent to homes by cables.

 Other ways in which organic matter can be converted into energy include:

 Things that can rot, like garbage, human and animal waste, dead animals, and the like, can be left to rot, releasing a gas called biogas (also known as methane gas or landfill gas).
 Methane can be captured by a machine called Microturbine and converted into electricity.
 Sometimes, animal waste (poop) can also be converted into methane by a machine called ‘Anaerobic Digester’

 Ethanol can be produced from crops with lots of sugars, like corn and sugarcane.
 The process used to produce ethanol is called gasification.